February 23, 2022

 When the time came to search for a replacement, many companies entered the Moduler Handgun competition in the hopes of securing a lucrative government contract.
 Colt, Glock, FN, and others put forth entries, but Sig Sauer would come out victorious with their M17 and M18 pistols.

-The M17 is a full sized pistol, and the M18 is a compact version.
+The M17 pistol is a full sized handgun, and the M18 is a compact version.
 Both designs were based off of their P320 platform, a modern striker-fired pistol chambered in 9mm.
 Additional changes were made for the competition, including a cutout for a slide mounted optic and a loaded chamber indicator.

 One of the first M17 pistols issued to the 101st Airborne Division for field testing, and one of only 3,000 returned to SIG Sauer for sale on the commercial market.
 Available this May.